Leo791/personal-library/README.md

 ## 3. Functional Requirements

 ### 3.1 Book Entry
-- User provides a valid ISBN number via the application’s interface.
+- User provides a valid ISBN via the application’s interface.
 - The system retrieves book details (title, author, genre, publication date, publisher, description, language, page count) from a public API.
 - Retrieved details are stored in the PostgreSQL database.
 - Duplicate entries are prevented (based on ISBN).